QIFEIDKN/STAGATE_pyG/README.md

 Benefit from the optimization of the pyG package for training graph neural networks, it is more than 10x faster than STAGATE based on the tensorflow1 framework, and can use a batch training strategy to deal with large-scale data.

+The cell type-aware module has not been supported by STAGATE_pyG yet.

 ## Overview
 STAGATE is designed for spatial clustering and denoising expressions of spatial resolved transcriptomics (ST) data.